Bill-Stewart/JavaInfo/README.md

 `FileName`

-A unicode string containing the name of a binary file (exe or dll).
+A Unicode string containing the name of a binary file (exe or dll).

 `Is64Bit`